Aakash109-hub/IPL-Match-Win-Predictor/README.md

 # IPL Match Win Probability Predictor

 This web application predicts win probabilities for IPL (Indian Premier League) teams in real-time using a machine learning model.
-The model leverages historical match data to estimate the likelihood of winning for both the batting and bowling teams based on current match dynamics
+The model leverages historical match data to estimate the likelihood of winning for both the batting and bowling teams based on current match dynamics.

 **Live App**: [IPL Win Probability Predictor on Render](https://ipl-matchwinpedicter-ak109.onrender.com)